All Episodes

 It's almost a guaranteed indicator, you're right, of what's to come.

-You're a hundred percent right.
+You're 100% right.

 That does not happen, and it's not good when it does happen.

-And if you combine the two together, if you combine having less full-time jobs than we did a year ago, and this rate inversion, it's more or less not a matter of if we're going to go into a recession, it's when, and it's not even a matter of when, because I think we're already there because of the jobs numbers.
+And if you combine the two together, if you combine having less full-time jobs than we did a year ago and this rate inversion, it's more or less not a matter of if we're going to go into a recession.

 It's a matter of when will the Fed catch up with it.

-I've talked to some very smart people that I I've gotten to know on the economy, and they're all saying the same thing.
+I've talked to some very smart people that I've gotten to know on the economy, and they're all saying the same thing.

-They see this as the middle of stagflation and the economy is in a massive decline, and the Fed has lost control of it.
+They see this as the middle of stagflation, and the economy is in a massive decline, and the Fed has lost control of it.

 That's why the expected interest rate cuts are not going to happen this year.

-If one would happen, the earliest it could happen is September will have no impact on the uh political race, which is 186 days away.
+It will have no impact on the political race, which is 186 days away.

-Anyway, good call, very informative.
+Anyway, good call.

-800-941 Sean, if you want to be a part of the program.
+Thank you, 800-941-Sean, if you want to be a part of the program.

 Good afternoon, Sean.